 Minimum transmitting power.

 The most important step is frequency prediction.
 The frequency prediction depends on the historical transmission data in the HF static system.
-To analyse and utilize the service experience on different frequencies with different link quality, the HF static system could achieve the frequency prediction.
-Under the specific HF traffic demand, the static system would select the appropriate frequency for a communication link.
+Through analyses of the service experience on different frequencies with different link qualities, the HF static system could achieve frequency prediction.

 The typical characteristic of the static system is the use of a fixed channel in the communication transmission.
-The frequency is stable and remains unchanged in the whole transmission process.
-As the static system operates on a defined schedule, it cannot adapt to the dynamic transmission status and adjust to other channel with better quality.
+The frequency is stable and remains unchanged during the whole transmission process.
+Because the static system operates on a defined schedule, it cannot adapt to the dynamic transmission status and adjust to other channel with better quality.

 4.1.2 Adaptive system

-Due to the fact that the HF channel is obviously time varying, the frequency selection is very important.
-For traditional static HF communication, operators on both sides of a long distance communication link can only be successfully accomplished, through complicated manual operations (selecting frequency, calling, switching channels, etc.), overcome the impact of time variability to the HF channel.
+Due to the fact that the HF channel quality is obviously time varying, the frequency selection is very important.
+For traditional static HF communication, operators on both sides of a long-distance communication link can only be successful in closing the link through complicated manual operations (selecting frequency, calling, switching channels, etc.) to overcome the impact of time variability to the HF channel quality.
 These operations are not timely in their nature and do nothing to guarantee operational accuracy in the long term.
 In order to make the communication process more reliable and convenient, the ALE technique is used.

-ALE contains three parts, including channel evaluation, link establishment and link maintenance.
-Channel evaluation completes the link quality analysis through active detection, passive detection and local noise estimation.
-Based on results of link quality analysis, link establishment selects the optimal channel automatically for a point-to-point single call and a point to multi-point network call, through the two-way handshake protocol to establish a link.
-Due to the time-varying channel, in the process of communication, link maintenance continuously monitors the change of channel quality, and makes use of channel switching and frequency agility to ensure continuous and reliable communication.
+ALE contains three parts which include channel evaluation, link establishment, and link maintenance.
+Channel evaluation completes the LQA through active detection, passive detection, and local noise estimation.
+Based on results of LQA, link establishment selects the optimal channel automatically for a point-to-point single call and a point to multi-point network call, through the two-way handshake protocol to establish a link.
+Due to the time-varying nature of the channel, in the process of communication, link maintenance continuously monitors the change of channel quality and makes use of channel switching and frequency agility to ensure continuous and reliable communication.

 The ALE technique has been developed over three generations.
 The first generation is an independent real time detection system, applying ionosphere detection techniques to choose the optimal frequency for communication.
-The second generation is based on known frequency sets, using a frequency shift keying (FSK) waveform detecting channel to achieve automatic link establishment.
-Building on the second generation technique, the third generation makes use of a phase shift keying (PSK) waveform detecting channel to achieve business management and comprehensive networking, further improving the communication quality of the HF communication system.
+The second generation is based on known frequency sets, using a frequency shift keying (FSK) waveform-detecting channel to achieve automatic link establishment.
+Building on the second generation technique, the third generation makes use of a phase shift keying (PSK) waveform-detecting channel to establish the link, further improving the communication quality of the HF communication system.

-4.2 Operations in International Environment
+4.2 Operations in the International Environment

 To enable the high-efficiency operation in the international environment, HF adaptive systems need to be operated in accordance with both the ITU Radio Regulations and the host country’s domestic regulatory policy (see also Chapter 3).
 The HF adaptive system should take into account the compatibility, traffic communication, and transmission protocols, so as to ensure the nominal operation of the system.

 Moreover, operations in the international environment should consider the interference between the HF adaptive system and other communication systems sharing the same frequency.
-The HF adaptive system operations should also not cause harmful interference to radiocommunication systems in adjacent frequency bands.
+The HF adaptive system operations should not cause harmful interference to radiocommunication systems in adjacent frequency bands.
 If harmful interference occurs, it is essential to solve the problem by negotiation between the affected countries.

 4.3 Building networks